 - Bother the administration.
 You’ve most likely always been a “good kid.”
-That’s why you’re going to go to a top tier university.
+That’s why you’re going to go to a top-tier university.
 Do NOT go haywire yet!
 Avoid senior pranks or skip days if you know they could cause serious trouble.
 Obviously, don’t shy away from genuinely fun senior activities, but don’t get in trouble with administrators.
-Not only can this damage your chances of receiving accolades when you graduate or opportunities to speak at senior ceremonies, but also it can also really color their opinion of you.
-In the worst case, an angry administrator can even notify your colleges.
-Finish high school strong; even if your grades slip slightly, there is no need to destroy your personal relationships.
+Not only can this damage your chances of receiving accolades when you graduate or opportunities to speak at senior ceremonies, but it can also really color their opinion of you.
+In the worst-case scenario, an angry administrator can even notify your colleges.
+Finish high school strong; even if your grades slip slightly, there is no need to destroy your personal relationships, especially due to senioritis.

 - Continue to work hard in important courses.
 Some classes that you take in high school can have a direct impact on the success of your first year.
-If you intend to take any math courses during your first semester, committing to learning the material in AP Calculus will ensure you have a strong background.
-Many introductory Physics, Chemistry, and Biology courses also overlap extensively with the corresponding AP courses.
-Even if you don’t do all the homework, you should definitely learn the material – your first year will be enough of an adjustment without having to relearn Physics.
+If you intend to take any math courses during your first semester, committing to learn the material in AP Calculus will ensure you have a strong background.
+Many introductory physics, chemistry, and biology courses also overlap extensively with the corresponding AP courses.
+Even if you don’t do all the homework, you should definitely learn the material — your first year will be enough of an adjustment without having to relearn physics.
 Set yourself up for success!

 - Enjoy your senior year!
 You have one semester left in high school.
 Next year, you will be letting go of the support system you have at home and heading to a new environment.
 Spend some time with the people you care about before you leave.
 Family and friends are just as, if not more important than, your academic pursuits.
 Take part in senior year activities and plan some of your own.